xxwebplus/AjaxCMS/pages/AjaxCMS_Blog/2016-08-09-Hello_World.md

 ### Conclusion.

 This has been the result of many months of work and I look forward to hearing any questions or suggestions you might have.
 Feel free to contact me at <brandon.hoult@softwyre.com>.
+The source code (install files) can be downloaded from https://github.com/bhoult/AjaxCMS.

 <div id="disqus_thread"></div>
 <script>